-- There is a need determination in the 2020 SMFP for 32 additional adult chemical dependency treatment beds for Forsyth County (Central Region) and the applicant proposes to develop 32 additional adult chemical dependency treatment beds in Forsyth County. - The applicant adequately demonstrates that the proposed adult CDT beds are needed in addition to the existing or approved CDT beds in Forsyth County (Central Region).
+- There applicant does not propose to increase the inventory of adult chemical dependency treatment beds in Forsyth County (Central Region). - The applicant adequately demonstrates that the adult CDT beds proposed are needed in addition to the existing or approved CDT beds in Forsyth County (Central Region).